Hac1es/Hac1es/README.md

 I'm Tùng, currently an undergraduate student majoring in <b>Information Security</b> at the <b>University of Information Technology</b> (UIT) - <b>VNU-HCMC.</b>

 I’m particularly interested in distributed infrastructure and the engineering challenges involved in building resilient platforms, including failure handling, service availability, observability, infrastructure security, and operational automation.
-My goal is to design and operate systems that is reliable, scalable, secure, and maintainable in real-world environments.
+My goal is to design and operate systems that are reliable, scalable, secure, and maintainable in real-world environments.

-**Career Interests**: Cloud Engineer | Platform Engineer | Site Reliability Engineer
+**Career Interests**: Infrastructure Engineer | Platform Engineer | Site Reliability Engineer

 > *"Shoot for the moon.
 Even if you miss, you'll land among the stars."*
 > — Les Brown